-Application forms are available from the licensing team who are based in the Council's Customer Service Centre at 85 New Square, Chesterfield, S40 1AH.
+Application forms are available from the licensing team who are based in the Town Hall, Rose Hill, Chesterfield, S40 1LP.

 Early contact with the team is strongly recommended to ensure you are aware of all current requirements and to register you at an early stage for the Disclosure and Barring Service (DBS) update service and DVLA monitoring.